fbpx Skip to the content

 In addition to electric lines there are also utilities such as water, sewer and gas pipe systems located throughout parkland.
 We work with these utility companies to allow for regular and emergency maintenance of their infrastructure located on parkland.
 We provide guidance on such projects for access, tree and forest protection both before and during construction.
 We also assess tree and forest impacts at the end of construction to determine necessary mitigation and restoration measures.
 Trees impacted beyond preservation are removed to insure safety of people and property.

-Arboriculture Section staff are International Society of Arboriculture (ISA) Tree Risk Assessment Qualified (TRAQ) Urban Foresters.
-Park trees are inspected on an annual or requested basis based on ISA’s tree risk assessment best management practices.
-The purpose of implementing a tree risk assessment program is to provide a safe experience for park patrons.
-Tree risk assessment is the systematic process of assessing the potential for a tree or one of its parts to fail and, in so doing, injure people or damage property.
-All trees have the potential to fail.
-The degree of risk will vary with the size of the tree, type and location of the defect, tree species, and the nature of the target.
+The Arboriculture Section staff include International Society of Arboriculture (ISA), Tree Risk Assessment Qualified (TRAQ) Urban Foresters.
+Park trees are inspected on a regularly scheduled or requested basis based on ISA’s tree risk assessment best management practices.
+The purpose of implementing a tree risk assessment program is to provide as safe an experience as possible for park patrons, to protect property, and to ensure the health of trees in our environment.
+Tree risk assessment is the systematic process of evaluating and assessing the potential for a tree or one of its parts to fail which could result in injury to people or damage property.
+Examples of evaluation factors include structural defects, dead/weakened wood, presence of pests/disease etc. The degree of risk will vary with the size of the tree, type and location of the defect, tree species, and the impacts should the tree fail.
+While the proactive assessment of trees is designed to reduce risk and inform management decisions, all trees have the potential to fail without prior indication of apparent defect.

-Montgomery Parks houses 420 parks that are available to the public.
+Montgomery Parks maintains 419 parks that are available to the public.
 There are a variety of park types throughout the County and each offer a different set of amenities, for example:

 • Local Parks